-In June 2014, the FASB issued amended guidance, ASU No. 2014-09, Revenue from Contracts with Customers ("ASU 2014-09"), which is applicable to revenue recognition that will be effective for the Company for the year ended December 31, 2017.
-In April 2015, the FASB issued an exposure draft of a proposed ASU that would delay by one year the effective date of the new revenue recognition standard, or until the year ended December 31, 2018 for the Company, if ratified.
+In June 2014, the FASB issued amended guidance, ASU No. 2014-09, Revenue from Contracts with Customers ("ASU 2014-09"), which is applicable to revenue recognition that will now be effective for the Company for the year ending December 31, 2018, as a result of the deferral of the effective date adopted by the FASB in July 2015.
 The new guidance must be adopted using either a full retrospective approach for all periods presented or a modified retrospective approach.
 Early adoption prior to the original adoption date of ASU 2014-09 is not permitted.
 The new guidance applies a more principles-based approach to revenue recognition.
 The Company is evaluating the new guidance and the expected effect on the Company's condensed consolidated financial statements.